MaiHesham103/MaiHesham103/README.md

 🤩 I love to learn and share knowledge, and I thrive in group settings and with friends who share similar interests.
 🔥 I'm eager to dive deeper into the world of data science and work on more projects that can make a positive impact on the world.

+<br> <br/>

-**🙆‍♀️ As a beginner in this field, here are Some of the latest projects where I've applied what I've learned:**
+## 🙆‍♀️ As a beginner in this field, here are Some of the latest projects where I've applied what I've learned:

 - [Airline Customer Satisfaction✈️](https://github.com/MaiHesham103/Airlines-Customer-Satisfaction/blob/main/airlines-customer-satisfaction-eda-modeling.ipynb)
   This project aims to analyze and improve airline passenger satisfaction through data-driven insights and predictive modeling.